 Thank you for visiting the BVSS website and your interest in our school.
 As the 6th Principal of BVSS, I bring with me 16 years of experience from teaching/leading in secondary schools, a junior college and the Ministry of Education headquarters.
 As the immediate past Principal, Mr Vasuthevan had articulated, the next lap of BVSS’ journey will be one full of opportunities and new developments.
-I am humbled and excited to build upon the 33 years of my predecessors’ good work to lead the school to cater to the diverse interests and needs of our students, aligned with our school’s vision to be A Dynamic Institution that Adds Value to All.
+I am humbled and excited to build upon the 33 years of my predecessors’ good work to lead the school to cater to the diverse interests and needs of our students, in the hope of fulfilling our school’s vision for them to be Engaged Learners, Empathetic Citizens and Ethical Advocates.
+To do this, our mission is to be A Dynamic Institution that Adds Value to All by Valuing Learners, Valuing Learning and Learning Values.

 During the 1920s to 1940s, the United States Air Force tried to develop a ‘one-size-fits-all’ fighter plane seat.
 Engineers spent much time measuring various attributes of existing fighter pilots like height, arm length, hand size and shoulder width, in the hope of arriving at the dimensions of an average fighter pilot.